BADMS/script.toolbox/Readme.md

   pixelate: will bulk up pixels to size requested and add black border round each pixel block

-  blur: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur
+  blur: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur + color match

+  bluronly: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur - no color match

   randomcolor: will return a random color